-Easy to make homemade whipped cream (though you can use a store-bought can to save time) and diced canned pears are smothered in between each layer, adding a touch of flavor and just the right amount of sweetness.
+Easy homemade whipped cream (though you can use a store-bought can to save time) and diced canned pears are smothered in between each layer, adding a touch of flavor and just the right amount of sweetness.

 But the best part by far is the top of the cake, where fresh strawberries, along with more canned pears and whipped cream are plentiful, giving this three layer strawberry cake a spectacular presentation.